Bloomberg won’t disclose finances until after Iowa caucuses

-Bloomberg, who has long eyed a White House bid, sits atop a sprawling business empire and is worth more than $50 billion, easily making him the wealthiest candidate in the contest.
+Bloomberg, who has long considered a White House bid, sits atop a sprawling business empire and is worth more than $50 billion, easily making him the wealthiest candidate in the contest.

-“Mr. Bloomberg requires additional time to collect information regarding complex holdings and prepare and file his report,” attorney Lawrence H. Norton wrote in a letter to the Federal Election Commission on Friday.
+“Mr. Bloomberg requires additional time to collect information regarding complex holdings and prepare and file his report,” attorney Lawrence H. Norton wrote in a letter to the FEC on Friday.

 The FEC on Monday granted his request, giving him until Feb.
 4 to file — one day after the Iowa caucuses.

-Note: This story has been corrected to delete an erroneous reference to White House contender Tom Steyer not releasing his finances.
-Steyer’s disclosure has been filed and publicly released, though it has not yet been certified by the U.S. Office of Government Ethics.